Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/data-models.md

 @if (winrt) {

 On the @@PlatformName platform, reflection is used by the default data factory to enumerate and examine properties.

 }

 @if (wpf) {

 On the @@PlatformName platform, type descriptors are used by the default data factory to enumerate and examine properties.

 }

 If [categorization](categorization-and-sorting.md) is enabled, category data models are also created by the data factory.
 When [category editors](category-editors.md) are supported, category editor data models can also be generated.

 The entire hierarchy of data models (properties, categories, category editors, etc.) is then passed back to the property grid control and is bound to the control as the data source for display.
 The [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid) control inherits [TreeListView](xref:@ActiproUIRoot.Controls.Grids.TreeListView), which inherits [TreeListBox](xref:@ActiproUIRoot.Controls.Grids.TreeListBox).
-Thus the property grid harnesses and expands upon the fast data population and display framework provided by those base classes.
+Thus, the property grid harnesses and expands upon the fast data population and display framework provided by those base classes.
 And as such, most of the topics in the [Tree Control Features](../tree-control-features/index.md) area of the documentation can also apply to property grid.

 ### Mutually-Exclusive

 The [DataObject](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.DataObject) and [DataObjects](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.DataObjects) properties are mutually exclusive and are automatically synchronized by the property grid.
 Therefore, if `DataObject` is set then `DataObjects` is automatically set to an object array containing only one item, the data object.
 Conversely, if `DataObjects` is set then `DataObject` is automatically set to the first item in the object array, if any.
-This functionality mirrors the Windows Forms PropertyGrid control.
+This functionality mirrors the Windows Forms `PropertyGrid` control.

 ### Setting DataObject Example